This article will provide you with a Sling TV Review and how to install the app on Firestick/Fire TV, Android, NVIDIA Shield, Roku, iPhone, and more.

 Another unique service from Sling TV is its movie rental.
-Note that this feature (as well as Pay-Per-View events) are not available on all devices so be sure to do your research first before renting.
+Note that this feature (as well as Pay-Per-View events) is not available on all devices so be sure to do your research first before renting.
 I was able to find a few available rentals for only $3.99.

 Sling TV has also extended its promos.
 You’ll receive complimentary devices such as Roku Express and AirTV Mini when you subscribe and prepay two months of your bill (limited offer only).

 Sling TV’s web and mobile interfaces are simple and easy to navigate.
 The web interface, for instance, lists MY TV, ON NOW, GUIDE, SPORTS and RENTALS on the top menu.

 For a quick look at my favorites, the MY TV section lists my DVR recordings, previously watched TV programs, and my favorite movies.

 Should you not finish watching a show, the Continue Watching section displays a yellow line below the thumbnail to indicate the length you’ve watched on an episode.